Effective Teaching Tool for the Classroom

 This product is not only valuable for students and coaches in the UIL Listening contest, it is an effective teaching tool for the classroom in general and for other contests that require verbal comprehension through listening such as Storytelling, Spelling, and High School debate (UIL or general).

-BONUS: Two additional full sample tests with scripts, questions and an audio CD with a reading of the script!
+BONUS: Two additional full sample tests with scripts, questions and an audio USB with a reading of the script!
 Stories are titled, The History of the Crayola Crayon and From Wolf to Woof-Woof: How dogs became man's best friend.

 LOOKING FOR A BULK DISCOUNT?
 Buy 5 or more for only $55.00 each!